namtx/thinkspace/_posts/hash.new_with_block.md

 ---
+layout: default
 label: til
-layout: default
-title: Hash.new with block
+title: "Hash.new with block"
 ---

 ```ruby
 # While this creates a new default object each time
 h = Hash.new { |hash, key| hash[key] = "Go Fish: #{key}" }